 People with the XX form of the gene have a deficiency in the ACTN3 protein and instead produce more of the ACTN2 protein.
-ACTN2 seems to be connected to endurance, while ACTN3 is related to power, speed, and fast twitch muscle fibers.
+ACTN2 seems to be connected to endurance, while ACTN3 is related to power, speed, and fast twitch muscle fiber.

-So, in other words, a deficiency in ACTN3 protein can mean reduced performance in speed and power.8 Or, it may manifest at being better at endurance, depending on how you look at it.
+So, in other words, a deficiency in ACTN3 protein can mean reduced performance in speed and power.
+Or, it may manifest at being better at endurance, depending on how you look at it.
 Though they can still be strong and powerful, people with fewer ACTN3 have to push harder to make gains in power and strength.